 On May 6, 2021, the Sponsor received 5,750,000 of the Company's Class B ordinary shares (the "Founder Shares") in exchange for the payment of \$25,000 of deferred offering costs.
-On October 28, 2021, the Sponsor surrendered and forfeited 1,437,500 Founder Shares for no consideration, following which the Sponsor held 4,312,500 Founder Shares.
-On November 22, 2021, we issued 690,000 Class B Founder Shares to our sponsor with such issue being made by way of a bonus share issue for no consideration, following which the Sponsor holds an aggregate of 5,002,500 Class B Founder Shares.
-All share amounts have been retroactively restated to reflect this number of Founder shares (see Note 8).
-The Founder Shares include an aggregate of up to 625,500 shares subject to forfeiture to the extent that the underwriters' over-allotment is not exercised in full or in part, so that the number of Founder Shares will equal, on an as-converted basis, approximately 20% of the Company's issued and outstanding ordinary shares after the Proposed Public Offering.
-The Sponsor will surrender and forfeit 150,000 founder shares at no cost, and the representative has agreed to purchase up to 150,000 founder shares, for an aggregate purchase price of \$500,000, in connection with the closing of the Proposed Public Offering (see Note 6).
+On October 28, 2021, the Sponsor surrendered and forfeited 1,437,500 Founder Shares for no consideration, following which the Sponsor holds 4,312,500 Founder Shares.
+All share amounts have been retroactively restated to reflect this surrender (see Note 8).
+The Founder Shares include an aggregate of up to 562,500 shares subject to forfeiture to the extent that the underwriters' over-allotment is not exercised in full or in part, so that the number of Founder Shares will equal, on an as-converted basis, approximately 20% of the Company's issued and outstanding ordinary shares after the Proposed Public Offering.
+The Sponsor may surrender and forfeit up to 225,000 founder shares at no cost, and the representative has agreed to purchase up to 225,000 founder shares, for an aggregate purchase price of up to \$750,000, in connection with the closing of the Proposed Public Offering (see Note 6).